alttch/yedb/README.md

 - The database engine MUST support locking.
 Usually the locking can be performed with an exclusively-locked file, respected by other engine instances.

-- The engine MUST allow variable location of the lock file, to allow using databases on read-only file systems.
+- The engine MUST allow variable location of the lock file, allowing using of databases on read-only file systems.

-- Embedded engine MUST be thread-safe out-of-the-box or provide documentation how to implement thread-safe usage.
+- The embedded engine MUST be thread-safe out-of-the-box or provide documentation how to implement thread-safe usage.

-- Embedded engine MAY offer asynchronous read/writes if keys are stored on different physical drives.
+- The embedded engine MAY offer asynchronous read/writes if keys are stored on different physical drives.

 - Client/server architecture is optional.